yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 	Throughout this post we always assume that state vectors are normalized so that :math:`||\Psi|| = 1`.

 In fact, we don't really care about the states themselves either, because they are more of an abstraction rather than something one can physically measure.
 What we do care about are the (Hermitian) inner products between state vectors, denoted by :math:`(\Psi, \Phi)`.
 According to the so-called `Copenhagen interpretation <https://en.wikipedia.org/wiki/Copenhagen_interpretation>`_ of quantum mechanics, such inner product represents an *amplitude*, i.e., its squared norm gives the probability of finding a state :math:`[\Psi]` in :math:`[\Phi]` if we ever perform a measurement.
-We can write this statement as an equation as follows:
+We can write this statement as an equation as follows

 .. math::
 	:nowrap: